ghowland/Loki-and-Rhymerosaurus-Journey-To-Axberath/README.md

 immediately, they use the distraction to move past the creature while it is distracted

-**Rhymerosaurus:** I understand.
-Im good at running.
-As well as hiding, and sanitation engineering.
+**Rhymerosaurus:** I run past the creature with great skill, as I am good at running.

 **Loki:** the illusion seems to be working, but Loki is cautious